camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 ## How to use

-The Zeebe C# client bootstrap extension is available via nuget (https://www.nuget.org/packages/zb-client-bootstrap/).
+The Zeebe C# client bootstrap extension is available via nuget (https://www.nuget.org/packages/zb-client-accelerator/).

-See [examples] and [blog post](https://link.medium.com/4a3yax14gjb) for more information.

 ## Quick start

-All classes which implement `IJobHandler<TJob>`, `IJobHandler<TJob, TResponse>`, `IAsyncJobHandler<TJob>` or `IAsyncJobHandler<TJob, TResponse>` are automaticly found, added to the service collection and autowired to Zeebe when you register this bootstrap project with the `IServiceCollection.BootstrapZeebe()` extension method.
+All classes which implement `IJobHandler<ZeebeJob>`, `IJobHandler<ZeebeJob, TResponse>`, `IAsyncJobHandler<ZeebeJob>` or `IAsyncJobHandler<ZeebeJob, TResponse>` are automaticly found, added to the service collection and autowired to Zeebe when you register this bootstrap project with the `IServiceCollection.BootstrapZeebe()` extension method.

+All the other important magic is provided by `using global::Zeebe.Client.Accelerator.Extensions;` which provides you with extensions for `IServiceCollection`, `IHost`, `IZeebeClient` etc.

+### Bootstrap Zeebe

 The `BootstrapZeebe` method has two parameters: